Reasons for being evicted

 5. Absence from the home

-Your landlord can try to evict you if they think you haven't lived in your home for six months, or if they think you're staying somewhere else so often that it's become your main home.
+Your landlord can try to evict you if they think you have not lived in your home for six months without good reason, or if they think you're staying somewhere else so often that it's become your main home.

 6. You made a false statement to get the home

-If you lied in your application when you tried to get housing, you can be evicted.
+If you knowingly lied or gave false information to get your home, you could be evicted.

-For example, if you had rent arrears at your last tenancy but said you didn't in your application, you have knowingly lied and can be evicted.
+For example, if you had rent arrears at your last tenancy but said you did not in your housing application.

 7. Antisocial behaviour

-This ground can be used if you or something living with you has been taking part in antisocial behaviour.
+This ground can be used if you or someone living with you has been taking part in antisocial behaviour.

 This could include being too noisy, being violent, threatening neighbours, being verbally abusive, destroying or vandalising things in the local area or not controlling your pets.

-This behaviour doesn't have to happen in your home, it could have happened in your neighbourhood.
+This behaviour does not have to happen in your home, it could have happened in your neighbourhood.

 Management grounds

-Unlike conduct grounds, if you're being evicted on management grounds your landlord has to find you another house or flat that's suitable for your needs.
+Unlike conduct grounds, if you're being evicted on management grounds your landlord must satisfy the court that other suitable accommodation will be available for you.

-The sheriff will not give your landlord an eviction order until they're happy that your new home will be suitable.
-This means it should be:
+The sheriff will not give your landlord an eviction order until they're satisfied that your new home will be reasonably suitable for you and your family.

-• as convenient for your work or place of study and your children's school as your last home
+- the closeness of the new accommodation to your work, place of study and your children's school compared to your current home

-• suitable for any special needs you or your family have
+- its suitability for any special needs such as any disabilities you or your family have

-Management grounds you can be evicted for include:
+The management grounds you can be evicted for are:

 8. Nuisance, annoyance or harassment